davesrose/Kodi/README.md

 ## Creating local autostart files

 Examples are in this folder.
 There are general guides for how to create an autostart of addons here:
-[a link](https://kodi.wiki/view/Autoexec_Service) .
+[autoexec_service](https://kodi.wiki/view/Autoexec_Service) .
 You create an addon.xml file to point to your .py.
 For my need of running an addon, the .py is simple

 addon.xml: